 Regardless of the sophistication of the new gadgets, whether they be voice controlled smarts that control televisions, coffee makers and vacuum cleaners or internet-connected home accessories like smart light bulbs, thermostats and security cameras, the componentry and artificial intelligence inside more often than not will rely on a steady and clean supply of power.

 Home Uninterruptible Power Supplies (UPS) have evolved as important enablers of smart home appliances.
 These devices (for example the new APC Back-UPS Pro) are equipped with sine wave battery backup output that offers premium protection from lightning surges, power sags, swells and blackouts, and that safeguard your investment in high-end PCs, Smart TVs, network routers, gaming systems and home data storage.
 The battery provides runtime, when the electrical supply to your house is cut off.

 Other home UPSs (for example, the APC BACK-UPS 850VA UPS or BACK-UPS 600VA UPS) can be configured to provide either surge only, or surge and backup battery protection for only the devices that need it, extending battery backup time.
 These home UPSs can provide backup power for computers and routers so network connection to IoT devices can be maintained.
 In addition, if your power is out and your cell phone battery is dead, you have the option of charging the phone with the UPS.

 With power protection comes Certainty in a Connected World and the increased peace of mind knowing that these smart home devices will be reliable and functional.
-To learn more about how power protection and multi-use surge protection devices can help safeguard the new generation of smart electronics, visit us at Booth # 42943 in the Smart Home Marketplace at Las Vegas CES.
+To learn more about how power protection and multi-use surge protection devices can help safeguard the new generation of smart electronics, download our new Smart Home Solutions Guide.